mgoblin/STC15lib/README.md

 * TODO add documentation for uart examples
 * TODO Timer aux - set timers in terms of output signal freq and timings
 * TODO Timers aux should not biased from CPU frequency dividers
-* TODO Timers mode1,2,3 should be implemented and documented
+* TODO Timers mode 2,3 should be implemented and documented
 * TODO Counters